-NOTES AND EXPLANATIONS TO UNCONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021
+NOTES AND EXPLANATIONS TO UNCONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021 j.2) Movement of non-performing loan under follow-up:

 (Unless otherwise stated amounts are expressed in thousands of Turkish Lira ("TL").)

 6. Information on loans (continued):